CYLaiMDPhD/PH_Employee_Retirement_Analysis/README.md

 **Table 3: Retiring Employees by Deparment**

 ![Percent_Retire.png](/Images/Percent_Retire.png)

-Table 3 above was created by querying for all current employees (dept_emp joined with departments, filtered for current employees) and querying for current retiring employees (dept_emp joined with employees and departments, filtered for current employment and employees born from 1952-1955) separately.
-The output tables were then imported into pandas for analysis (see Pewlett-Hackard_Analysis_Graps.ipynb).
+*Table 3 above was created by querying for all current employees (dept_emp joined with departments, filtered for current employees) and querying for current retiring employees (dept_emp joined with employees and departments, filtered for current employment and employees born from 1952-1955) separately.
+The output tables were then imported into pandas for analysis (see Pewlett-Hackard_Analysis_Graps.ipynb).*

-The work for a total of 72,458 positions will need to be replaced and/or passed on to new trainees.
+The work for a total of 72,458 positions will need to be replaced and/or passed on to new trainees through the mentorship program.
 Over two thirds of these positions are either senior engineers or senior staff (see Figure 1 above).
-Institutional knowledge and experience from these retiring staff members should be transferred to appropriate current employees.
-We have identified a preliminary list of 1549 mentees based solely on age (current employees born in 1965).
+We have identified a preliminary list of 1,549 candidate mentees based solely on age (current employees born in 1965).

 Figure 2 below breaks down the preliminary mentees list by job title.
 The approximate distribution of job titles corresponds well with the distribution of job titles for retiring employees in figure 1 above.
 However, note that no candidates for mentorship are in management positions.

 **Figure 2: Preliminary Mentees by Title**
 ![mentees_titles_pie.png](/Images/mentees_titles_pie.png)

 More crucially, this preliminary list of 1,549 mentees is far less than the number of employees retiring (72,458).
 This list will need to be expanded by other criteria and potentially include new hires in order to adequately fill upcoming vacant positions.
-We recommend that each department evaluate titles of retirement eligible employees within their departments and tailor their selection criteria to match numbers retiring.
+We recommend that each department evaluate titles of retirement eligible employees within their departments and tailor their selection criteria to match the numbers retiring.
 New managers may be selected from department specific criteria from their current senior staff.
 To help with this task, tables 4 and 5 below show retiring employees by title and department and the equivalent table for the current mentees list respectively.

 **Table 4: Retiring Employees by Job Title and Department**
 ![current_unique_titles_bydept.png](/Images/current_unique_titles_bydept.png)